 All Hallows’ Eve Check-in

-The other day, I came across this post (image below) on Going with Grace‘s Instagram and thought how it would make such a perfect Tarot spread for this time of the year.
+The other day, I came across this post (image below) on Going with Grace‘s Instagram and thought about how it would make such a perfect Tarot spread for this time of the year.
 The image was originally created by Bruja Tip on Instagram, as a mid-year check-in back in July.